strontic/strontic.github.io/xcyclopedia/library/WSHTCPIP.DLL-725D26E089FE15C98C2211075F729CEC.md

 ## Possible Misuse

 *The following table contains possible examples of `WSHTCPIP.DLL` being misused.
-While `WSHTCPIP.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `WSHTCPIP.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --